-VP-Support and VP-Strategy – Kirsten Meng
+- VP-Support and VP-Strategy – Victoria Purcell

 VP Communications – Vincent Lee

-I am a second year Arts student currently studying both International Relations and English.
+I am a third year Arts student currently studying both International Relations and English.
 I joined EWB because of the platform it provides to have open discussions, and the opportunities it gives me to learn about the the world around me and global affairs.
 My interests include cycling, boxing and writing.
 I aspire to join the Canadian Foreign Services in the future.

 Co-VP External – Susan He